antonmry/galiglobal/src/jbake/content/index.md

 <img align="right" style="  max-width: 30%;height: auto;  padding: 0px 10px;" src="/images/antonmry.jpg">

-I'm a Principal Software Engineer focused on **Event Streaming and Real-Time Processing**.
-I've experience working with different message brokers and event streaming platforms ([Apache Kafka], [Apache Pulsar], [Google Pub/Sub] and [Azure EventHub]) and real-time processing frameworks ([Flink], [Kafka Streams], [Spark Structured Streaming], [Google Dataflow], [Azure Stream Analytics], etc.).

-During my career, **I specialized in building internal SaaS** in big corporations to make complex technologies easily used and adopted by teams so they can build solutions to real business use cases.
-From the very beginning, I can help with governance, operation, performance, adoption, training and any task related to system administration or backend development.
+I have a passion for building high-throughput streaming systems and platforms that solve the challenges that come with them.

-I have a strong sense of my goals as Principal Software Engineer which are very good summarized in [My Thoughts on the Principal Role].
+I have a strong sense of my goals as Principal Software Engineer, summarized in [My Thoughts on the Principal Role] article.

 ## Tech Community

-I also like to organize technology events, groups and other activities:
+I know I've been very lucky so I try to contribute back sharing my learnings in [my blog], speaking at local and international [technology conferences] and organizing technology events, groups and other activities:

-- [Streaming Annotated Newsletter]: receive the last news and interesting articles about streaming platforms and processing frameworks each month in your mailbox.
 - [VigoJUG] co-organizer of the Vigo Java User Group since 2017.
 - [CoruñaJUG] co-organizer of the Coruña Java User Group since 2018.
-- [LaretasGeek] is a virtual panel and podcast about technology with focus on Java.
+- [LaretasGeek] is a virtual panel and podcast about technology with focus on Java (discontinued).

-Sometimes I speak at international [technology conferences] as Kafka Summit, Pulsar Summit, Geecon, JBCNConf, JNation, Greach, SpringIO, CommitConf, etc.
+- [Streaming Annotated Newsletter]: the last news and interesting articles about streaming platforms and processing frameworks each month in your mailbox (discontinued).

 I've received some awards during my career:

+* 2022: [Java Champion].
 * 2021: [Google Developer Expert].
 * 2021: [RedHat Accelerator].
 * 2020: [Confluent Community Catalyst].